 Why Seeking Addiction Help is Not a Sign of Weakness

 If you are caught in the whirlwind of substance abuse, it can destroy everything in its path.
-Your career, your relationships, and your health is on the line.
+Your career, your relationships, and your health are on the line.
 Addiction will consume every aspect of your life until there is room for nothing else.
 If you do not find a way to stop, you are headed for disaster.
 It’s time to take control and stop your addiction from controlling you.
-The moment that you make the choice to stop substance abuse, you are not being weak.
-You are proving that you have the courage to climb the wall of addiction and conquer it before it is too late.
+The moment that you choose on seeking addiction help you are showing what a strong person you are.
+You are proving that you dare to climb the wall of addiction and conquer it before it is too late.

 The Risks of Addiction: The Consequences Cannot be Denied